 If still enrolled in high school, applicants must submit all official transcripts available.
 For a student on the semester system, this typically includes:

 - High School final transcript that includes the graduation date

 Applicants that have already graduated from high school need to only submit the final transcript with the graduation date.

 Pitzer College uses a holistic approach to student admission with emphasis placed on high school transcripts, recommendation letters, leadership positions, work history, involvement in school and community activities, and commitment to Pitzer’s core values.
 The College is test-optional, providing students the opportunity to present application material that accurately reflects their diverse academic talents and potential.
 Students can submit either the SAT or the ACT by the application deadline if they feel like their results best-represent their academic potential.
+However, the College does not evaluate SAT Subject Tests.
 The admission committee makes no assumptions as to why some students choose to submit scores while others don’t.
 All students are given equal consideration in the admission process.
 You can read more about our test-optional policy here.

 7-Year Doctorate of Osteopathic Medicine Program Applicants

 Students applying for the Joint Medical Program are required to submit either the SAT or ACT.